Packed with pomegranate juice, rosemary simple syrup, and gin, this pomegranate and gin cocktail will help you get you through the long winter days.

 I’ve been probably too obsessively planning my year in my Day Designer (which HI is the best daily planner in the entire world, especially if you’re to-do list obsessed) and it involves a lot of cocktails.
 52 of them, perhaps?
 One every day of the week?
 Well, let’s say I’ll promise you 30.
 Potentially more.
 It’s going to be a very good year.

 This first cocktail of 2015 is totally Christmas colors even though I made it after the holidays.
 Maybe I just can’t get out of the holiday spirit?
 And maybe you shouldn’t either.
 January is a cold dark month and I don’t have a problem with trying to trick myself into believing the holidays are still here.
 Though my husband probably won’t let me keep the tree up for much longer.
+But he will let me serve him pomegranate gin cocktails.
+Huh.

 Pomegranate and rosemary are flavors that will last you all winter long.
 And gin, too.
 Definitely gin.
+And when combined into a cocktail, they are pure heaven.
+Make this for the holidays or make it after the holidays… Whatever you do, just make it!

 Speaking of New Year, New You, I just learned something that is a total 2015 game changer.
 How to get the arils out of a pomegranate easily.
 I’d been hearing about the cut it in half and whack it with a wooden spoon method for a while now, but didn’t really believe it would work.
 But after watching this video, I decided to give it a go.
 And it worked.
 SO WELL.